eekcoopuw/jobmon/docsource/developers_guide/quickstart.rst

 #.
 Making your changes, on a feature branch
 #.
 Running the unit tests
 #.
 Linting and type checking the code base
 #.
-Creating a pull request, and ensuring that the automatic builds pass.
+Creating a pull request, getting approval from at least 2 members of the Scicomp team, and ensuring that the automatic builds pass.

 Updating code
 *************